 Trump administration moves to block Chinese airlines from US

-The Trump administration moved Wednesday to block Chinese airlines from flying to the U.S. in an escalation of trade and travel tensions between the two countries.
+The Trump administration moved Wednesday to block Chinese airlines from flying to the U.S. in an escalation of trade and diplomatic tensions between the two countries.

 The Transportation Department said it would suspend passenger flights of four Chinese airlines to and from the United States starting June 16.